BalajiJawaharlal/BalajiJawaharlal/README.md

 - 👋 Hi, I’m @BalajiJawaharlal
 - 👀 I’m interested in getting knowledge in current technology which i am working
-- 🌱 I’m currently learning SAP, MEAN Stack
+- 🌱 I’m currently learning SAP ABAP, MEAN Stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with my colleagues to gain knowledge and to experience in working
 - 📫 How to reach me ...

 <!---